Cohomological rigidity and the number of homeomorphism types for small covers over prisms: Abstract

 \section{Abstract}

-In this paper we give a method of constructing homeomorphisms between two small covers over simple convex polytopes.
+In this paper, based upon the basic theory for glued manifolds in M.W.
+Hirsch (1976) \cite[Chapter 8, \S 2 Gluing Manifolds Together]{h}, we give a method of constructing homeomorphisms between two small covers over simple convex polytopes.
 As a result we classify, up to homeomorphism, all small covers over a 3-dimensional prism $\Pol^3(m)$ with $m\geq 3$.
-We introduce two invariants from colored prisms and other two invariants from ordinary cohomology rings of small covers.
-These invariants can form a complete invariant system of homeomophism types of all small covers over a prism in most cases.
-Then we show that the cohomological rigidity holds for all small covers over a prism $\Pol^3(m)$ (i.e., cohomology rings of all small covers over a $\Pol^3(m)$ determine their homeomorphism types).
-In addition, we also calculate the number of homeomorphism types of all small covers over a $\Pol^3(m)$.
+We introduce two invariants from colored prisms and other two invariants from ordinary cohomology rings with $\Z_2$-coefficients of small covers.
+These invariants can form a complete invariant system of homeomorphism types of all small covers over a prism in most cases.
+Then we show that the cohomological rigidity holds for all small covers over a prism $\Pol^3(m)$ (i.e., cohomology rings with $\Z_2$-coefficients of all small covers over a $\Pol^3(m)$ determine their homeomorphism types).
+In addition, we also calculate the number of homeomorphism types of all small covers over $\Pol^3(m)$.